Shown Above: Image of Derrick León Washington & Misha Morales rehearsing for demonstration and documentary film sponsored by the National Jazz Museum.

 Film Trailer: Dreams & Defiance: Latin Dance Vs. the World - Link: https://youtu.be/7YRKsapsXDU

-Movements Our Mothers Gaves Us [Spring/Break Art Show Edition (NYC)]
+Movements Our Mothers Gave Us [Spring/Break Art Show Edition (NYC)]

 Film Trailer Link: https://www.youtube.com/watch?v=uMZ-d7F3O1I